setlog/k8s-loadbalancing-lan/README.md

 ## Software Prerequisites

-You need an unmanaged kubernetes cluster running in your intranet on several machines.
+You need an unmanaged kubernetes cluster running in your local network.
 We tested this guide with the k8s-version 1.17.2 on one master and two workers.

 ## Let us fail first